Tuition Assistance for Faculty and Staff

 All staff members affected by position discontinuation and eligible for benefits in accordance with Policy 628, who were participating in the tuition assistance for faculty and staff benefit at the time of notice of position discontinuation, will receive tuition benefits through the end of the semester in which notice of separation was given.

-Retired University faculty and staff who meet University eligibility requirements and retirement criteria, as verified by a retirement specialist within the Division of Human Resources Benefits Office, are eligible for the same faculty and staff tuition benefits for which they were eligible immediately prior to retirement.
+Retired University faculty, regular full-time staff and limited service staff who meet University eligibility requirements and retirement criteria, as verified by Human Resources, are eligible for the same faculty and staff tuition benefits for which they were eligible immediately prior to retirement.

 A visiting member of the instructional staff is eligible for tuition assistance only if specified in the minutes of the Provost's Staff Conference.